Skip to main content

 Google’s Chrome OS is different from Windows and macOS.
 Based on the Chrome browser, this platform initially focused on web-based apps and affordability.
 While the latter still holds true, Chrome OS has evolved over the years to support more traditional desktop software and mobile apps, similar to its rivals.

 Chrome OS powers Chromebooks.
 These devices are typically more affordable than Windows-based PCs and MacBooks due to their lower hardware requirements.
-They’re ideal for schools and other institutions, and customers who just need a laptop to browse social media and make online purchases.
+In the past, they were mostly ideal for schools and other institutions, but today, users can do more than just browse social media and make online purchases.
+Chromebooks can now be used for a lot more, and they’re being increasingly used by businesses seeking a secure and easy to manage platform.

-However, hardware choices are also much more varied today than in the past, with powerful offerings, like the HP Dragonfly Pro Chromebook, that perform and look very much like premium Windows and macOS laptops.
+Hardware choices are also much more varied than in the past, with powerful offerings, like the HP Dragonfly Pro Chromebook, that perform and look very much like premium Windows and macOS laptops.
 There are even 2-in-1 options like the HP Chromebook x360 14 and the affordable detachable tablet Lenovo Duet 5 Chromebook with an OLED display.
+The Acer Chromebook Plus 516 uses Nvidia’s GeForce Now cloud gaming platform to offer a viable gaming laptop for under $600.

 Overall, Chrome OS is quicker and more versatile today than ever.
 Its foundation is still web-centric, but the platform now supports Google Play and Android apps, making it the ideal notebook companion if you have an Android phone.
 It even mimics Apple’s iMessage, allowing Chromebook owners to text from their laptops without picking up the phone.